run-ai/docs/docs/admin/workloads/inference-overview.md

 ---
 title: Inference  Overview
+summary: This article summarizes machine learning inference workloads.
+authors:
+    - Jason Novich
+date: 2024-Mar-25
 ---

 ## What is Inference

 Machine learning (ML) inference is the process of running live data points into a machine-learning algorithm to calculate an output.

-With Inference, you are taking a trained _Model_ and deploying it into a production environment.
+With Inference, you are taking a trained *Model* and deploying it into a production environment.
 The deployment must align with the organization's production standards such as average and 95% response time as well as up-time.

 ## Inference and GPUs

 The Inference process is a subset of the original Training algorithm on a single datum (e.g. one sentence or one image), or a small batch.
 As such, GPU memory requirements are typically smaller than a full-blown Training process.

 Given that, Inference lends itself nicely to the usage of Run:ai Fractions.
 You can, for example, run 4 instances of an Inference server on a single GPU, each employing a fourth of the memory.

 ## Inference @Run:ai

-Run:ai provides Inference services as an equal part together with the other two Workload types: _Train_ and _Build_.
+Run:ai provides Inference services as an equal part together with the other two Workload types: *Train* and *Build*.

 * Inference is considered a high-priority workload as it is customer-facing.
-Running an Inference workload (within the Project's quota) will preempt any Run:ai Workload marked as _Training_.
+Running an Inference workload (within the Project's quota) will preempt any Run:ai Workload marked as *Training*.

-* Inference workloads will receive priority over _Train_ and _Build_ workloads during scheduling.
+* Inference workloads will receive priority over *Train* and *Build* workloads during scheduling.

-* Inference is implemented as a Kubernetes _Deployment_ object with a defined number of replicas.
+* Inference is implemented as a Kubernetes *Deployment* object with a defined number of replicas.
 The replicas are load-balanced by Kubernetes so adding more replicas will improve the overall throughput of the system.

 * Multiple replicas will appear in Run:ai as a single Inference workload.
 The workload will appear in all Run:ai dashboards and views as well as the Command-line interface.

 * Inference workloads can be submitted via Run:ai [user interface](../admin-ui-setup/deployments.md) as well as [Run:ai API](../../developer/cluster-api/workload-overview-dev.md).
-Internally, spawning an Inference workload also creates a Kubernetes _Service_.
+Internally, spawning an Inference workload also creates a Kubernetes *Service*.
 The service is an end-point to which clients can connect.

 ## Auto Scaling

-To withstand SLA, Inference workloads are typically set with _auto scaling_.
+To withstand SLA, Inference workloads are typically set with *auto scaling*.
 Auto-scaling is the ability to add more computing power (Kubernetes pods) when the load increases and shrink allocated resources when the system is idle.

 There are a number of ways to trigger auto-scaling.
 Run:ai supports the following: